Republicans see growing primary field as boon for Trump

 A Fox News poll released this week found Trump leading a hypothetical 15-candidate primary field with 43 percent of the vote.
 DeSantis trailed him in second place with 28 percent of the vote, while no other contender broke double-digit support.

-Former United Nations Ambassador Nikki Haley, who entered the race last month, and former Vice President Mike Pence, who hasn’t yet announced a campaign, were tied for third place with just 7 percent support each.
+Former U.S. Ambassador to the United Nations Nikki Haley, who entered the race last month, and former Vice President Mike Pence, who hasn’t yet announced a campaign, were tied for third place with just 7 percent support each.

 A Quinnipiac University poll released last week told a similar story.
 Trump beat out 13 other declared or potential primary rivals with 42 percent of the vote, while DeSantis notched 36 percent support.
 Haley and Pence received 5 percent and 4 percent support, respectively, putting them in a distant third and fourth place.